Dhruvesh48/memory-game/README.md

 Care has been taken throughout the coding to ensure that this website is as accessible friendly as possible.
 Particular attention has been given to the following points:

 - Ensuring sufficient contrast between the text and its respective background.
-- Using a box shadown color for the buttons and the text input fields.
+- Using a box shadow color for the buttons and the text input fields.
 - The use of accurate alt descriptions for the images used in the website.
 - The css section is in alphabetically order for easier accessibility.
-- JavaScript code well commented explaining all the commads that is carried out by script.js file
+- JavaScript code well commented explaining all the commands that is carried out by script.js file

 ## Technologies used